 Nebraskans can register to vote online, by mail or in person.
 You can use the state's online voter registration portal if you have a state-issued driver's license or identification card.
 Those who do not have either ID must register by mail or in person.
 Download the registration application from the secretary of state's website or get one at any Department of Motor Vehicles (DMV) office or at most banks, libraries, post offices and state public assistance offices.

 Those registering for the first time by mail must include a copy of either a valid photo ID or a recent utility bill, bank statement, government check or other government document.
 The secretary of state's voter registration guide includes a full list of acceptable documentation.

-You may also register to vote in person at your county elections office or when applying for or renewing your driver's license at the DMV.
-The completed registration form must be submitted to your local county elections office by Oct.
+You may also register to vote in person at your county elections office up until 6 p.m. on October 23.
+If you want to register to vote when applying for or renewing your driver's license at the DMV, the completed registration form must be submitted to your local county elections office by Oct.
 16.

 You can also check and update your registration information through the online voter registration portal.